OpenEvalProject/evals/manuscripts/elife-50561/v2/manuscript.md

 ## Results

-## Transcriptome profiling for coding and small non-coding RNAs during directed human neuronal differentiation in vitro
+### Transcriptome profiling for coding and small non-coding RNAs during directed human neuronal differentiation in vitro

 We performed a directed differentiation protocol of hESCs/iPSCs towards hESC/iPSC-derived neural progenitors (NPCs) (13 days in vitro; DIV) and hESC/iPSC-derived neurons (48 DIV) (Figure 1a).
 We used the hESC line HUES6 (15) and iPSC lines [C1-1 and C1-2 clones derived from skin fibroblasts of a male healthy donor and PD1-1 and PD1-2 clones derived from skin fibroblasts of a male patient with familial Parkinson’s disease (PD)] generated and characterized as previously described (Kouroupi et al., 2017).
 For directed differentiation (Figure 1a), hESCs/iPSCs with characteristic expression of the pluripotency state transcription factor Nanog were allowed to form embryoid bodies (0–6 DIV) (Chambers et al., 2009).
 Neural induction towards anterior neuroectoderm was initiated in the presence of Noggin and TGFβ inhibitor, which favor the generation and expansion of Pax6+/Nestin+ cortical progenitor cells (NPCs) and the emergence of DCX+ neuroblasts/early neurons (NPC stage, 6–15 DIV; Figure 1a).
 Cells were then directed to differentiate further into neurons (15–48 DIV), which became prevalent in culture at 48 DIV (Figure 1a).
 RNA sequencing of long and small transcripts was performed at distinct stages of directed differentiation corresponding to hESCs/iPSCs, hESC/iPSC-derived NPCs (13 DIV) and hESC/iPSC-derived neurons (48 DIV).
 Global expression profiling of hESCs/iPSCs and their differentiated NPCs and neuronal derivatives confirmed a reset in both mRNA and miRNA expression following fibroblast reprogramming (Figure 1b–f).
 Distinct within-stage groupings were observed in the correlation map and the heatmap performed using the 300 most variable long RNA genes, respectively (Figure 1b,e).
 As shown in the heatmap in Figure 1g, the pluripotency markers NANOG and OCT4 (POU5F1) are primarily expressed in hESCs/iPSCs, while SOX2 has a more widespread profile, reflecting its association with both the pluripotency and NPC states.
 Expression of the neuronal precursor marker PAX6 and the proneural genes Neurogenins 1 and 2 (NEUROG1 and NEUROG2), characteristic of dorsal telenchephalon, and the early neuronal markers NCAM1 and DCX are already evident in NPC samples, while the neuronal marker MAP2 is most abundant at the more progressed neuronal differentiation stage.
 The up-regulated expression of PAX6 and DCX at the NPC stage was further validated by qRT-PCR (Figure 1h).

 ![Figure 1.](https://cdn.elifesciences.org/articles/50561/elife-50561-fig1-v2.jpg)

 **Figure 1.:** (A) Schematic representation of directed neural differentiation of hESCs/iPSCs.
 Embryoid body (EB) formation (5–6 DIV) is followed by dual SMAD inhibition for neural induction and NPC generation (14–15 DIV).
 Neuronal differentiation then proceeds until 43–48 DIV in the presence of indicated factors. hESCs are positive for the pluripotency marker Nanog.
 At 12 DIV, characteristic rosettes comprising NPCs double-positive for Pax6 and Nestin are evident while DCX-positive neuroblasts/early born neurons are also seen. βΙΙΙ-tubulin (TUJ-1)-positive neurons are predominantly detected at 48 DIV.
 Scale bar = 40 μm; (B) RNA expression correlation map incorporating the 300 RNA genes with highest standard deviations across all samples; groups exhibit distinct expression patterns and within-group uniformity.
 Darker blue colors depict stronger positive correlations between samples, as calculated by Pearson’s correlation coefficient.
 (C) Heatmap depicting similarity between samples based on expression of the 50 most expressed miRNAs.
 Darker blue colors denote higher similarity.
 (D) Graph depicting the first two principal components (PC1, PC2) of the top 1000 miRNAs with the highest variance across all samples.
 All groups exhibit distinct expression patterns and within-group uniformity.
 Samples: Fibroblasts (green): 1, Fetal; 2.
 Control (C1); 3, PD-1; hESCs/iPSCs (magenta): 4, hESCs; 5, C1 iPSCs; 6, C2 iPSCs; 7, PD1 iPSCs; 8, PD2 iPSCs; iPSC-derived NPCs (purple): 9, hESC-NPCs; 10, C1 NPCs ; 11, C2 NPCs ; 12, PD1 NPCs; 13, PD2 NPCs; iPSC-derived neurons (orange): 14, hESC-neurons ; 15, C1 neurons ; 16, C2 neurons; 17, PD1 neurons; 18, PD2 neurons.
 (E) Heatmap depicting Z scores of log2-transformed expression levels of the 300 genes with highest variance across all samples.
 (F) Heatmap depicting Z scores of log2-transformed expression levels of the 250 miRNAs with highest variance across all samples.
 (G) Heatmap showing that expression of proneural and neuronal markers starts at the stage of neural induction.
 (H) RT-qPCR analysis shows up-regulation of Pax6 and DCX mRNA at NPC stage (n = 3, for Pax6 31.1+10.1 at the NPC stage; p=0.006 compared to HUES6, and for DCX 5+0.58 at the NPC stage; p=0.01 compared to HUES6).
-Bars and error bars represent mean values and the corresponding SEMs; 0.01<*p<0.05; 0.001<**p<0.01.Figure 1—source data 1.
+Bars and error bars represent mean values and the corresponding SEMs; 0.01<*p<0.05; 0.001<**p<0.01.

-## Identification of miR-934 with species- and stage-specific expression during progenitor expansion and early neuron generation
+### Identification of miR-934 with species- and stage-specific expression during progenitor expansion and early neuron generation

 Small non-coding RNA expression also characterized the stage of cell differentiation, as demonstrated by clustering of the 50 most expressed miRNAs, and the principal component analysis based on the expression of 1000 most variable miRNAs (Figure 1c,d).
 This result was confirmed by unsupervised machine learning (clustering of gene expression) for the 250 miRNAs with most variable expression (Figure 1f).
 Further examination of miRNA sequencing data verified that the miR-302–367 cluster is highly expressed in the pluripotency stage (Figure 2a; Lipchina et al., 2012), whilst miR-9 and miR-125 which are implicated in neuronal differentiation characterize primarily the progressed neuronal stage (the significance for differential expression was p<0.05 vs all other stages) (Boissart et al., 2012; Delaloy et al., 2010).
 On the other hand, miR-124 with a similar function in neurogenesis (Yoo et al., 2009) and abundant expression in the mature mammalian nervous system exhibited a more widespread expression pattern from NPCs to neurons (p<0.05 for neurons compared to fibroblasts and hESCs/iPSCs, and p=0.06 compared to NPCs) (Figure 2a).
 The mRNA and miRNA expression data derived from our analysis confirm the validity of our in vitro system to simulate distinct stages of human neurogenesis and differentiation.

 ![Figure 2.](https://cdn.elifesciences.org/articles/50561/elife-50561-fig2-v2.jpg)

 **Figure 2.:** (A) Heatmap profiling the expression of selected characteristic miRNAs across directed neural differentiation of hESCs/iPSCs to NPCs and neurons, demonstrating also the high expression of miR-934 during neural induction (Fibroblasts vs NPCs; p=0.0004, iPSCs vs NPCs; p=0.0001, Neurons vs NPCs; p=3.5×10−6).
 Warmer colors signify higher expression Z scores of the log2-transformed expression values.
 (B) Heatmap profiling the expression (log2; reads per million) of 144 miRNAs with stage specificity (tau >0.7) which are sorted based on median expression in NPCs. miR-934 is the highest expressed miRNA in NPCs and clearly segregated, exhibiting a stage-specific expression pattern.
 Red arrow denotes miR-934 ranking on the top, while warmer and cooler colors signify higher and lower expression values, respectively.
 The blue and purple arrows indicate hsa-miR-302d-5p and hsa-miR-302b-5p, respectively, which are selected in the HUES/iPSCs stage.
 (C) RT-qPCR analysis of hESCs and their NPC- and neuronal derivatives confirms the highly segregated expression of miR-934 at the neural induction stage (2.6+0.2, n = 3, p=0.006).
 (D) Chromosomal location of miR-934 in human and non-human primate species (adapted from UCSC Genome Browser.
 (E, F) Graphs incorporating miRNA expression data from uniformly-analyzed small RNA-Seq libraries (detailed in Supplementary file 4) corresponding to human fetal and adult neural tissue (E) and cellular samples with reference to our NPCs data (F). miR-934 expression shows selective expression in samples associated with human cortical development in vivo and neural induction in vitro.
-Bars and error bars represent mean values and the corresponding SEMs; 0.001<**p<0.01.Figure 2—source data 1.
+Bars and error bars represent mean values and the corresponding SEMs; 0.001<**p<0.01.

 To identify molecular mechanisms underlying early human neurogenesis, we looked for miRNAs associated with the stage of neural induction.
 To locate stage-specific miRNA regulators, we adopted the tissue-specificity index tau, which is a reliable method for estimation of gene expression specificity that has been shown to outperform other relevant indices (Kryuchkova-Mostacci and Robinson-Rechavi, 2017).
 Calculation of tau index across the distinct differentiation phases revealed that 144 miRNAs exhibited a highly specific expression profile (tau >0.7) (Supplementary file 1).
 For example, members of the miR-302–367 cluster, which is a known marker of pluripotency (Lipchina et al., 2012) was allocated at the hESC/iPSC stage (Fig, 2b and Supplementary file 1).
 When these 144 miRNAs exhibiting tissue specificity (tau >0.7) were ranked by decreasing order of median expression in NPCs, miR-934 emerged on top of the list, scoring the highest expression among other miRNAs at the NPC stage and a strikingly segregated expression as compared to all other stages (tau value 0.76) (Figure 2b; Supplementary file 2).
 Moreover, according to median expression differences, no other miRNA was identified to have such a clear disparity against other stages.